leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 Last-mile services became a necessary part of the global supply chain, because of the change in consumers' behavior.

-They aren’t only demanding in terms of quality but also in terms of product differentiation, as well as customization.
+They aren’t only demanding in terms of quality but also in terms of product differentiation, and customization.

 Naturally, there will be plenty of [**last-mile delivery challenges**](https://elogii.com/blog/last-mile-delivery-challenges/).